kubevirt/kubevirt/docs/cluster-configuration.md

 **note**: This should be enabled only when the Cluster is homogeneous from CPU HW perspective doc here

+### hypervStrictCheck Feature Gate
+Set the `hypervStrictCheck` feature gate in order to enable [HyperV enlightenments](https://kubevirt.io/user-guide/#/creation/guest-operating-system-information?id=hyperv-optimizations) for Kubevirt.

+**Default: `true`**

+To override the default, specify the featureGate in the HCO configuration.

 ### Feature Gates Example

 ```yaml